twcamper/.vim.mine/README.md

 On the Mac, it just installs to your own home dir under
 <code>/Users</code>.
 This works fine because <code>sudo</code>
-preserves your environment so get your own Vim settings anyway.
+preserves your environment so you get your own Vim settings anyway.

 Installation just involves making appropriate symlinks to files in your
 <code>~/.vim.mine</code> dir.

-## Local Install (Mac or Linux)
+### Local Install (Mac or Linux)

 To install to just your own home dir: